panasenco/panasenco.github.io/_posts/2015-04-11-quick-django-deploy.md

     ```
     WSGIScriptAlias / /var/www/wsgi-scripts/myapp.wsgi
-    WSGIDaemonProcess [sitename].com processes=2 threads=15 display-name=%{GROUP}
+    WSGIDaemonProcess processes=2 threads=15
-    WSGIProcessGroup [sitename].com
     <Directory /var/www/wsgi-scripts>
         Order allow,deny
         Allow from all
     </Directory>
     ```

+    Exit nano and save your changes using Ctrl+X.

 1. Restart the Apache server to apply the changes.
-This is another useful command.
-When in doubt, restart the server.

-    Then, open the error log again to track possible errors.

     ```
     service apache2 restart
-    tail -f /var/log/apache2/error.log
     ```

     > You can now access your server through your browser using its IP address.
     > If WSGI was installed correctly, you'll see "Hello World".
 If not, check the error log.
     >

-    > To make sure the WSGI daemon processes work, edit the myapp.wsgi file and replace "Hello World" with some other string, like "Hello Universe".
+1. To make sure the WSGI daemon process works, edit the myapp.wsgi file and replace "Hello World" with some other string, like "Hello Universe":

+    ```
+    nano /var/www/wsgi-scripts/myapp.wsgi
+    ```

-    > If the daemon processes are working correctly, you should be able to refresh the site and see the new string - without restarting your Apache server.
+    If the daemon process is working correctly, you should be able to refresh the site and see the new string - without restarting your Apache server.

 ---

 ### Step 3.
 Install MySQL and duplicate your development database.

+1. *(On your personal computer)* Open a new Terminal window and work with your personal computer for a minute.
+Start your MySQL server.
+On a Mac, you can use the following command:

+    ```
+    mysql.server start
+    ```

-1. *(On your personal computer)* Make a "dump" of your development database.
+1. *(On your personal computer)* You're going to make a "dump" of your development database.
 Here, [user] is the user you used during the development of your Django app and [dbname] is the name of the database you used.
 You will be prompted to enter the password for that user

     ```
-    mysql dump -u [user] -p [dbname] > ~/dbdump.sql
+    mysqldump -u [user] -p [dbname] > ~/dbdump.sql
+    ```

 1. *(On your personal computer)* Copy the database dump onto the Linux server using scp (Secure Copy).
 Once again, replace XX.XX.XX.XX with your server's IP address.